 Help: Your instructor will be available to answer questions during his/her office hours.
-You can also seek help at the Calculus Help Center in the Reading Room on the second floor of Carnegie Hall.
+You can also seek help at the Calculus Help Center on the Lower Level of Carnegie Hall.
 The Help Center hours are posted by 215 Carnegie Hall; you can also obtain a copy of the schedule in the Math Department Office.
 Your instructor may also post this information on BlackBoard.

 Examinations: There will be three in-class examinations.
-These will be given during lecture.
 Exam dates are listed on the schedule below.
+Your instructor may make some changes to this schedule.
 There will be no make-up quizzes or exams, even in the case of an emergency.
 A missed quiz or examination counts as a zero unless you present a valid excuse from a physician or the Dean's Office.
 With an acceptable written excuse, your missed exam score will be replaced by your score on that portion of the material on the final.

 Final Examination: The final exam covers the entire course.
-It is a two-hour exam and will be given on some time between 8:00 AM and 2:30 PM.
+It is a two-hour exam and will be given on

+Wednesday, December 11, 2013 some time between 8:00 AM and 2:30 PM.
 The exact time and location will be announced in class near the end of the semester.
 Students must take the final examination during the appointed examination block and at the scheduled time.
 If you have a conflict with another final exam, you must contact your instructor at least two weeks in advance in order to have it resolved.
-You should not make plans to leave campus before 2:30 PM on Monday, May 7, 2012.
+You should not make plans to leave campus before 2:30 PM on Wednesday, Dec.
+11, 2013.
 The final exam will not be given at any other time.